-Offer to carry or cart-out purchases.
+Offer to carry or cart-out purchases if you have extra help.
 Allow customers to leave purchased items at your stand until they’ve completed their other shopping.
 Always try to deliver more than the customer expects.
 Give away something extra or throw in a sample of a new product to regular customers.
 These and other services demonstrate your commitment to your customers and show them how much you appreciate their business.

-Finally, be pragmatic and have a sense of humor
+Finally, be pragmatic, and have a sense of humor.

 First, when talking to customers, ask questions about their preferences.